7 Best Offline Password Managers in 2024: Just Updated

 Top Brands That Didn’t Make the Cut

-- NordPass.
+• NordPass.
 NordPass is a user-friendly password manager with a good set of features, but it falls short when it comes to offline functionality.
-I found that its offline mode is read-only, meaning that you can’t add, edit, or delete any of your stored data while offline.
-This was a major drawback for me, as a good offline password manager should provide full functionality even without an internet connection.
+Its offline mode is read-only, and it doesn’t offer any local storage option.

 Frequently Asked Questions